 Where To Get My Amalgam Fillings Replaced?

-Amalgam replacement is a very elaborated job.
+Amalgam replacement is a complex job.
 Many dental clinics can help you with that.
-Still, you should seek the ones offering you a full health plan, including oxygen supply, rubber dam for shielding your mouth, suction device, heavy metal detoxification, supplements, and a suitable diet.
+Still, you should seek those offering a comprehensive health plan, including an oxygen supply, a rubber dam for shielding your mouth, a suction device, heavy metal detoxification, supplements, and a suitable diet.

-You should also ask about the insurance and guarantee options in any dental clinic you plan to replace your amalgam filling.
+You should also ask about the insurance and guarantee options available at any dental clinic you plan to use for replacing your amalgam filling.

 Amalgam filling removal is similar to many other dental treatments.
 Local anesthesia is applied to the area, and you feel no pain during the treatment.
-Only some mild discomfort and tooth sensitivity might come after the treatment.
+Only mild discomfort and tooth sensitivity may occur after the treatment.

 How Much Does It Cost To Remove Amalgam Fillings?